 As well as having problems with the aforementioned everyday problems, sufferers may also have difficulty speaking on the phone, have low self esteem or struggle to work or talk to more authoritative figures.

-How Adjustamatic can help
+How Adjustamatic can help alleviate anxiety symptoms

 As those who suffer from anxiety will know there are many different treatments available, but perhaps the simplest and most natural is relaxation.
 As we previously mentioned, those who suffer from an anxiety disorder often struggle to remember the last time that they were able to shut off and relax, for that reason we are pleased to recommend our products as both treatment for anxiety and for tension relief.

-Independent research by both Universities and teaching hospitals show that the vibration therapy installed within our products can:
+Independent research by both universities and teaching hospitals show that the vibration therapy installed within our products can:

 - Ease nervousness.